 No. 1 Clemson stops 2-point conversion, beats North Carolina

-CHAPEL HILL, N.C.
-(AP) -- Clemson stuffed North Carolina's 2-point conversion attempt with 1:17 left and the No. 1 Tigers held off the Tar Heels 21-20 on Saturday.
+The Tigers did it, stuffing the Tar Heels' 2-point conversion attempt with 1:17 left to hold on for a 21-20 victory — narrowly avoiding an upset that would've shaken the national landscape in college football.

+"It came down to one play, that's what happens a lot of times," Clemson coach Dabo Swinney said.
+"We made the play we had to make to win the game."

-The Tigers (5-0, 3-0 Atlantic Coast Conference) had trouble all day in trying to extend their school-record winning streak to 20 games.
+The Tigers (5-0, 3-0 Atlantic Coast Conference) had trouble all day in trying to extend earn a program-record 20th straight win.
 They didn't go ahead for good until Trevor Lawrence hit Tee Higgins on a 38-yard touchdown pass with 9:54 left, then came up with the stop after the Tar Heels went for the lead instead of a tie after Javonte Williams' short scoring run.

 The Tigers strung out Sam Howell's option run to the right, with Xavier Thomas, James Skalski and Nolan Turner combining to bring down Howell as he turned toward the goal line.

-Howell tried to pitch the ball back to Dazz Newsome as he was going down, but Newsome had nowhere to go near the sideline and was pushed out of bounds to put the Tar Heels (2-3, 1-1) short and effectively clinch the win for Clemson - though it was far tougher than expected for the 27-point road favorite.
+Howell tried to pitch the ball back to Dazz Newsome as he was going down, but Newsome had nowhere to go near the sideline and was pushed out of bounds to put the Tar Heels (2-3, 1-1) short and effectively clinch the win for Clemson — though it was far tougher than expected for the 27-point road favorite on what Swinney called "a tough day at the office, no doubt."

-''We did enough to win, but listen, I thought they outplayed us,'' Clemson coach Dabo Swinney said in a postgame TV interview. ''I thought they outcoached us, simple as that.
-We were really fortunate to win the game.
-At the end of the day you need one more point to win and we came away with the victory, so I'm proud of our guys.''
+"I'd probably say they probably outplayed us," Swinney said.
+"We made a lot of mistakes, a lot of critical, critical errors at critical times.
+But when we had to make a play, we made it.
+That's what winners do."

+The Tar Heels certainly gave themselves a shot, jumping on Clemson with a game-opening TD drive for a 7-0 lead — the Tigers largest deficit of the season — and holding the Tigers to a season-low 331 total yards.

 THE TAKEAWAY